sarbbjeet/login-system/README.md

 # Backend code for the login system that includes node js, express, jwt, bcrypt, and other features.
 Backend built with Node.js/Express and MongoDB, with pre-defined authentication, email verification, and account deletion.
+# ready to use
+anyone can access this login-system api https://login-system12.herokuapp.com

 # Features
 - Mongodb (local and cloud)